GLOBAL MARKETS-Black Friday for China stocks but metals not so heavy

 "It's uncertain if the Chinese government is keen to show the market influence in their rate setting or whether now that they know they have gained special drawing rights inclusion they are keen to weaken their overvalued currency knowing it will not jeopardise their case," Angus Nicholson, market analyst at IG in Melbourne, wrote in a note.

-For industrial metals, which have been being battered this year by worries about China's slowing economy and oversupply, it was a day in the red but not all gloomy news.
+For industrial metals, which have been being battered this year by worries about China's slowing economy and oversupply, it was a day in the red.

-Global and particularly China growth-linked copper, aluminium and zinc all headed for their first weekly gain since early October.
+Nevertheless the mood was still cheery as global growth attuned copper and aluminium headed for their first weekly gain since early October.

-With the dollar hovering near an 8-1/2 month high the pressure remains on commodity prices though.
+With the dollar hovering near a 8-1/2 month high the pressure remains on commodity prices though.